the-eridanus/app-thorchain/README.md

     make zemu_debug
     ```

     The emulator will launch and immediately stop.
-You should see a black window
+You should see a blank window

 4. Configure Clion debugger